 Appointing a Company Secretary in Singapore

-Who can be a Company Secretary?
+Who can be a Company Secretary in Singapore?

-Corporate governance ensures that companies adhere to Singapore’s government regulations and runs operations smoothly.
+Corporate governance is ensures that companies adhere to government regulations and runs operations smoothly.
 This means ensuring that all law-related documents are neatly squared away.
 Annual reports for the Accounting and Company Regulatory Authority (ACRA) must also be tended to properly to avoid any fines on your end.
 The Company Secretary takes on these administrative functions with the assistance of the company director/s.

 Duties of a Company Secretary